-It’s unquestionable that the Swiss love their country as much as we love ours and that diplomacy and peacekeeping missions are invaluable.
-But on a day like November 11th, it feels alien to be in a place that doesn’t acknowledge this day as a holiday.
+But on a day like November 11th, it feels alien to be in a country that doesn’t acknowledge this day as a holiday.
 Folks don’t wear red poppies or visit cemeteries to place wreathes, flowers, or keepsakes.

 In Switzerland, it’s business as usual.